Meetings are now FREE for members who pre-register!

 Summary: This presentation, led by a panel of mental health, financial and legal experts, will introduce the collaborative divorce model.
 Jon Kramer, LCSW, and his panelist colleagues will define and then explain this model in detail.
 The Collaborative Divorce process will be then be compared and contrasted to Divorce Mediation.
 Throughout, this presentation will focus on the model’s relevance to mental health professionals, specifically their role within a divorce process.
 This program will combine didactic teaching as well as experiential role-play.
 Participants will learn through observation how Collaborative Divorce and Mediation actually take place while also developing a hands on learning experience of the collaborative model in particular.

-- Participants will develop an understanding of the Collaborative Divorce Model.
+- Develop an understanding of the Collaborative Divorce Model.

-- Participants will understand and appreciate the differences between the Collorative Divorce and Divorce Mediation models.
+- Understand and appreciate the differences between the Collaborative Divorce and Divorce Mediation models.

-- Participants will learn how their work as mental health professionals aligns with both of these divorce models.
+- Learn how their work as mental health professionals aligns with both of these divorce models.